danshl/Coalition/README.md

 # Coalition
-Simulates forming a coalition, handling memory in C++
+Simulates forming a coalition, handling memory in C++.

 ## Description: